 If you’ve suffered a serious injury after being involved in a crash, you will need to determine who is going to pay your medical bills as you try to put your life back together.

 Making a claim against the at-fault driver’s insurance company is best accomplished by hiring an aggressive and skilled personal injury law firm.
-At Goldberg Noone, LLC, we have spent our careers fighting for the legal rights of accident victims, and we’re able to anticipate what the other side’s insurance company’s tactics will be in their efforts to either pay you as little as they can get away with, or maybe even deny your claim altogether.
+At Goldberg Noone Abraham, we have spent our careers fighting for the legal rights of accident victims, and we’re able to anticipate what the other side’s insurance company’s tactics will be in their efforts to either pay you as little as they can get away with, or maybe even deny your claim altogether.

 Your past medical history, and all of the records that support it, will become a very critical factor in determining the amount of financial compensation to which you may be entitled.
 The at-fault driver’s insurance company and their attorneys will stop at nothing to try to prove your injuries are not related to the crash involving their insured.
 As you might suspect, they will look extremely closely at your entire past medical history to determine if you had any pre-existing conditions at the time of the crash.